 - Drill sergeants in general.

-- In the Finnish Army, schoolteachers are preferred as reserve officers.
+- In the Finnish Army, schoolteachers are referred as reserve officers.

 - Because of the threat of suicide bombings against a certain girls school in Afghanistan, the complex was walled with only one gate placed far away from the main school building.
 At this gate a single teacher would sit, watching the gate.
 If a suicide bomber entered the teacher would attack him and try to detonate the explosive, killing them both.
 And if that's not badass enough, the teachers were 50 year-old women.